Cupressaceae

-Cupressaceae or the cypress family is a family of conifers.
-The family includes 27–30 genera (17 monotypic), which include the junipers and redwoods, with about 130–140 species in total.
+Cupressaceae, the cypress family, is a family of conifers.
+The family includes 27–30 genera (17 monotypic), which include the cypresses, junipers, and redwoods, with about 130–140 species in total.
 They are monoecious, subdioecious or (rarely) dioecious trees and shrubs up to 116 m tall.
 The bark of mature trees is commonly orange- to red-brown and of stringy texture, often flaking or peeling in vertical strips, but smooth, scaly or hard and square-cracked in some species.
 The family reached its peak of diversity during the Mesozoic era.